5 ways for foreigners to make money in Thailand

 It’s not the easiest option, but developing a business can be rewarding and profitable if you’ve got the credentials and determination.
 Thailand has become a target for business for many reasons, such as its strategic location, which makes it convenient to do business with other countries in Asia.

 The most common types of businesses foreigners start in Thailand rely heavily on the tourism sector, such as hotels, bars, restaurants, tour companies, and entertainment venues.
 However, there are also lots of foreigners who engage in export, trading, manufacturing, and consulting.
-Alternatively, you can come up with your own idea and set up an entirely new business that doesn’t exist before in the country.
+Alternatively, you can come up with your idea and set up an entirely new business that didn’t exist before in the country.
 Quite a few foreigners have successfully opened a unique business that doesn’t compete with Thai companies.

 Once you’ve come up with a business idea, your next step is to set up the company and obtain a foreign business license.
 It’s a great idea to work with a law firm.
 You need to make sure that you are fully compliant with the Thai Foreign Business Act.
 Moreover, the documents and certificates are usually in Thai script.
 Having a lawyer by your side can make the company registration process easier.